gauthiercler/text-summarization/README.md

 Our motivations for this project were to implement and compare text summarization through different algorithms and state what could be the best ways to achieve text summarization.

-We documented ourself deeply about these subjets and what approachs we could go by.
+We documented ourself deeply about these subjets and what approachs we could go through.

 ## Pipeline